Blake Ball: Football

 Ball spent six years in the Canadian Football League as a defensive end.

-Hockey

 Ball was nicknamed "Badman" because of the time spent in the penalty box as a member of the New Haven Blades (1964-1969).
 He had four consecutive seasons of at least 300 penalty minutes, including a career high 362 PIMs in 1968-69.
 During the 1968-69 season, Ball also recorded a career high in assists (42) and points (55).

 Ball played the 1970 season with the Long Island Ducks.
 He played the 1971 season with the Johnstown Jets.
 On 13 September 1971 he was named player-coach for the Jacksonville Rockets.
 Despite his holding a position as player-coach, Ball and goaltender Ted Ouimet were dealt to the Syracuse Blazers on December 15, 1971.

 Ball was suspended for two games, effective March 13, 1973, after a brawl in a Blazers-Rhode Island Eagles game.